PSYCH 725 : Evolution and Human Behaviour

 - Explain ideas and experiments within evolutionary psychology with clarity.
 (Capability 1, 2 and 4)

-- Evaluate critically research in evolutionary psychology in terms of its merit.
-(Capability 1, 2, 3 and 4)
+- Critically evaluate research in evolutionary psychology in terms of its merit.
+(Capability 1, 2 and 3)

-- Understand how to generate novel hypotheses and experiments investigating human behaviour, grounded in evolutionary theory (Capability 1, 2, 3, 4 and 5)
+- Understand how to generate novel hypotheses and experiments investigating human behaviour, grounded in evolutionary theory.

 |Assessment Type||Learning Outcome Addressed|